-Any practical need for reviewing the Guidelines should be assessed on a regular basis on the criteria from the Article 69 Paragraph 4 of the EECC, i.e. the periodicity of the "assessment of the need to review" should reflect general trends to date regarding the pace of technology change relevant to access markets.
-Thus, and to secure regulatory certainty, BEREC will conduct a workshop within the first year after application of the Guidelines to assess if there is a practical need and demand for reviewing and updating the Guidelines and reflect NRA's experience with the application of the Guidelines acc. to Article 69 of the EECC.
+BEREC does not fix a specific timeframe and deadline for next review of the Guidelines.
+Any practical need for reviewing should be assessed on a regular basis on the criteria from the Article 69 Paragraph 4 of the EECC, i.e. the periodicity of the "assessment of the need to review" should reflect general trends to date regarding the pace of technology change relevant to access markets.
+Thus and to secure regulatory certainty, BEREC will conduct a workshop within the first year after adoption of the Guidelines to assess if there is a practical need and demand for reviewing and updating the Guidelines.
 Monitoring will be continued regularly based on an internal questionnaire sent to NRAs.
-BEREC will assess the feasibility of a "benchmarking report".